KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 #### Step 21: Remove first bad character in the list generated in Step 20 from payload variable in exploit.py

-#### Step 22: Re-open Application in Immunity but do not run the program
+#### Step 22: Re-open Application in Immunity but do NOT run the program

 #### Step 23: Generate byte array again in Immunity with same command as last time, but make sure you add the bad character to the exception list